Alen983/Crowd-Code-Central/Readme.md

 SQL Injection.
 The idealogy of manipulating databases that are stored upfront are all used with help of sql injection.
+Websites like HTB , hackthissite all provide an idea to understand SQL injections.

 </details>